-Up to $25,000 is available for an intern’s salary, and up to $32,000 is available for the salary of Indigenous youth, youth living with disabilities and youth living in Northern, rural and remote communities. *
+Up to $24,000 is available for an intern’s salary, and up to $30,000 is available for the salary of Indigenous youth, youth living with disabilities and youth living in Northern or remote communities.

-In both cases, funding can cover up to 80% of the salary and can also be used towards training expenses.
-Employers must establish an employment contract with interns and they must be paid following a regular payment cycle.
+In both cases, funding can cover up to 75% of the salary.
+Employers must establish an employment contract with interns, and they must be paid following a regular payment cycle.

 Reimbursement will be dispersed midway and at the end of the internship when the required documentation, including intern paystubs, is submitted.